dpla-attic/dplaapi/README.md

 * `POSTGRES_DATABASE`: The database name
 * `POSTGRES_HOST`: The database hostname.
 For example, 'localhost'.
 * `POSTGRES_PASSWORD`: The database password.
+* `GA_TID`: Google Analytics property ID.
+If undefined, then no tracking will happen.

 The following environment variables may be defined, but are optional and have defaults.
 See